Sinaloa Cartel: Cocaine

-Although Colombia, Bolivia and Peru have traditionally been the most notable South American countries in the cocaine trade, in recent times; Venezuela as well as Ecuador have stepped up their involvement in the trade, with the Venezuelan organization Cartel of the Suns poising concern to authorities abroad, as well as the increasing size of recent cocaine seizures in Ecuador.
+Although Colombia, Bolivia and Peru have traditionally been the most notable South American countries in the cocaine trade, in recent times; Venezuela as well as Ecuador have stepped up their involvement in the trade, with the Venezuelan organization Cartel of the Suns posing concern to authorities abroad, as well as the increasing size of recent cocaine seizures in Ecuador.
 In August 2021, a single multi-ton cocaine shipment was seized off the coast of Ecuador causing a string of killings in the aftermath.
 The CDS is said to have a longstanding partnership with one of Ecuador's largest and most powerful criminal groups; The Choneros, who are based in the Pacific coast beach town of Manta, although they get their name from the western city of Chone.
 Since 2011, they have evolved to become one of the Ecuador's fiercest prison gangs due to the leader being incarcerated for nearly 8 years.
 This caused most of the organization's activities to be controlled and influenced directly from prison where the gang continued to recruit new members.
 They reportedly engage in micro-trafficking, contract killing, extortion and contraband smuggling.
-However, recently smaller gangs have begun to target the Choneros and the organization has also fallen subject to the phenomenon of infighting within the gang and its derivative groups.
+However, recently smaller gangs have begun to target the Choneros, and the organization has also fallen subject to the phenomenon of infighting within the gang and its derivative groups.
 According to the Washington Post, the Choneros are said to use their connections to rapidly move cocaine from the Colombian border to the Ecuadorian port of Guayaquil.
 Ecuador's purported 2021 "spiral" into increased rates of crime and drug violence supposedly can be traced back to December 28, 2020, when Jorge Luis Zambrano González (alias Rasquiña), leader of the gang was assassinated in a shopping mall cafeteria in Manta.
-The country's overcrowded prison system and the COVID-19 pandemic has apparently dominated much of the government's attention and focus recently, thus allowing the gang to more easily grow and consolidate power.
-This growing of the organization as well as the killing of Rasquiña, and the increasing importance of Ecuador in the illegal cocaine trade has given way to the recent crime waves in the region.
+The country's overcrowded prison system and the COVID-19 pandemic have apparently dominated much of the government's attention and focus recently, thus allowing the gang to more easily grow and consolidate power.
+The growing of the organization, as well as the killing of Rasquiña, and the increasing importance of Ecuador in the illegal cocaine trade, have given way to the recent crime waves in the region.

+In August 2025, Ismael "El Mayo" Zambada acknowledged how the cartel built relationships with Colombian cocaine producers and also oversaw the importation of cocaine to Mexico by boat and plane.